micheles/papers/PITCHME.md

 ---

-*What works and what doesn't**
+**What works and what doesn't**

 what about architecture?

 +++

-- I reading the data is a big issue, consider using a distributed filesystem
+- if reading data is the big issue, consider using a distributed filesystem
-- NFS worked really well for us
 - I you need to write a lot of data, the single writer architecture scales a lot more than one could expect
 - for speed, it is *essential* to find out the right data structure in HDF5